kammitama5/kammitama5.github.io/_posts/2018-9-16-Sunday-September-16th.md

   what I was interested in.
 But he's been out of the office and returns this coming week, so I haven't really spoke to him since.

-- One of the things she spoke about was the rift between testers and devs.
+- One of the things my study-buddy spoke about was the rift between testers and devs.
 It's really true.
   It's bizarre to me because I very much consider myself a dev.
 I remember when I first started doing the internship, I met a guy who was a dev and asked him if he was ever a tester, and told him that I was doing this (just as a third internship for the experience; I was also doing two other